 If a pawn is on the fifth rank (from its owner's point of view), and an opposing pawn on an adjacent file, yet to move, moves forward two squares, the former may capture the latter as though the latter had moved only one square.
 This move is termed en passant ("in passing").
 A pawn may only be captured in this way on the move immediately following its two-square advance.

 Castling is another special move.
 The king is moved two squares towards the rook, which is then moved to the square the king crossed.
 A player may not castle if the king has already moved or with a rook that has already moved.
 Furthermore, castling is not allowed where the king moves from, to or over a square that is attacked by an opposing piece.
-Finally, a player may not castle if any piece lies between the king and rook on that side of the board.
+Finally, a player may not castle on a particular side if any piece lies between the king and rook on that side of the board.

 A player's target is the opposing king.
 The king cannot be captured, but if it is attacked it is said to be in check.
 A player whose king is in check must get it out of check on the next move; this can be done by capturing the checking piece, by placing another piece between that piece and the king (This is not possible if the checking piece is a knight), or by moving the king.
 A player may not place or leave his king in check or expose it to check, and may not move it next to the opposing king.